rq-abrahamsson/home/content/posts/property-based-testing.md

     end
 end
 ```
 So what happens here?
-A list of all possible commads in the game are created - command_list - then a game with two players are setup and started.
+A list of all possible commands in the game are created - command_list - then a game with two players are setup and started.
 After that every command is applied on the game and lastly there are some validators to check that the game is still in a valid state.

 This code in turn helped me find a bug that was in the game and would have been really hard to find on its own and as a reference when running this test there was at least 30 successful runs every time before the test failed.
 The assert that was failing was the "with_more_than_20_points_it_should_be_end_game".
 The reason this happened was that at the time there were two ways to get points in the game, through a card type called Give card and a type called Chance card and only Give card implemented a check if the game reached 20 points so it could be put in the end game state.
 And as you can guess the Chance cards does not give points every time so its pretty hard to win with that card.
 So finding this bug and reproducing it manually would have been really hard.
 Now it was easy to find and then the fix was only to move the check to after every time a player have been picked for a card.

-During the same time I created this test I had another really annoying bug that crached the game every once in a while and it was really hard to find out what was happening.
+During the same time I created this test I had another really annoying bug that crashed the game every once in a while and it was really hard to find out what was happening.
 So to fix it a used the Elixir Supervisor mindset where you crash and recover when something is bad.
 So I started to save the state after every command was run and if something went wrong I just read in the good old state.
 So I though everything was fine until it chashed again.
 Could not believe my eyes.
 But thanks to the property based tests I saw a lot of nil values generated in an array with cards marked as done which caught my attention.

-test helped me catching another bug that was a bit more annyoing